Dan Beaver

 Biography:

 I am an early modern British historian, with interests in popular politics and religion during the sixteenth and seventeenth centuries.
-My research has focused on different forms and meanings of community in early modern England and on the nature of conflict within these communities.
-I have written on Gloucestershire parishes and on hunting and forest societies in southern England.
-My current project, entitled Political Culture and Political Conflict in the British Atlantic: Cape Ann, 1623-1692, concerns the translation of English political culture, including its understandings of property, into the American colonial environment during the seventeenth century.
+My research has focused on different forms and meanings of community in early modern England and its Atlantic plantations and on the nature of conflict in these communities.
+I have written on Gloucestershire parishes, on hunting and forest societies in southern England, and on the Cape Ann and Gloucester fishing plantations.
+My current project, entitled English Forests and Early Modern Literary Geographies, focuses on the interplay among imagined, discursive and narrative forests, and woodlands in England between the 1550s and the 1720s.

 Recent Publications: